syncfusion-content/windowsforms-docs/WindowsForms/tabbedmdi/Getting-Started.md

 this.IsMdiContainer = true;

-// Use [AttachToMdiContainer](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabbedMDIManager~AttachToMdiContainer.html) function only when `AttachedTo` property of TabbedMDIManager is not set to Form1.
+// Use the [AttachToMdiContainer](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabbedMDIManager~AttachToMdiContainer.html) function only when the `AttachedTo` property of TabbedMDIManager is not set to Form1.

 this.tabbedMDIManager.AttachToMdiContainer(this);
 this.tabbedMDIManager.TabStyle = typeof(Syncfusion.Windows.Forms.Tools.TabRendererOffice2016Colorful);